DIY Drone: How to Build Your First Quadcopter – Part 1

 1. Quadcopter Frames

 Two types of frame styles are common: acro and FPV.
 Acro frames are what’s known as ‘true X’ frames because the arms form a perfect X shape.
 FPV frames are different in shape and come in multiple styles such as ‘X’ and ‘H’.
-Here is a comparison of the two.
-They’re also referred to as ‘bus’ style frames because of the bus shape in the centre.
+Here is a comparison of acro and true X frames.
+They’re also referred to as ‘bus’ style frames because of the bus shape in the center.
 This shape allows for better placing and spreading of the components which are suitable for FPV.

 How to Choose the Frame